-- 4.1 There are three stages to the appeals process.
-The first stage is informal, and comprises a meeting with your Progression Leader (or in their absence, the Course Leader) to discuss your circumstances, which may help to clarify your position.
+4.1 There are three stages to the appeals process.
+The first stage is informal, and comprises a meeting with your Course Leader to discuss your circumstances, which may help to clarify your position.
 If you remain dissatisfied, you can make a formal appeal, which constitutes the formal stage of the process.
-The Chair of the Examination Board will review all relevant evidence relating to your case, and determine whether there are grounds to overturn a decision of the Board.
+The Chair of the Subject Examination Board will review all relevant evidence relating to your case, and determine whether there are grounds to overturn a decision of the Board.
 Finally, if you remain dissatisfied, there is a Review stage where the matter is considered by a panel chaired by the Academic Lead on Standards and Quality (or nominee).
 This review panel does not have the power to overturn decisions, but will ensure that the process has been conducted correctly, and that decisions have been fair and reasonable.
-In the event that the review panel has any concerns, it will refer the matter back to the Chair of the Examination Board for further review. - 4.2 The following sections set out the process which will be followed in all cases.
+In the event that the review panel has any concerns, it will refer the matter back to the Chair of the Subject Examination Board for further review.